zlye/RVE/README.md

 # RVE
-scripts for rare variant analysis
+Nextflow scripts acompanying the paper:
+Deleterious nutations and the role of rare genetic variation on rice gene expression